Please make sure to read the eligibility information contained in the Application Packet.

 * Based on county-level occupational demographics *Data captured from Career Coach 4/2/2015

 State law requires that students having direct contact with individuals in licensed institutions complete an annual background study with the Minnesota Department of Human Services.
 Students also are required to complete a national background check and may be required to complete a federal background check as directed by clinical facilities.
-Students will be provided with instructions prior to clinical.
-The $65 fee for the national background check is incurred by the student at the time the background study is submitted.
+Students will be provided with instructions prior to starting the program.
+The $45.75 fee for the national background check is incurred by the student at the time the background study is submitted.
 Students who do not pass required background checks will not be allowed to participate in clinical activities and thus are not eligible for graduation.